Gregory-Pagnoux/platformer-game/specifications/Functional_Specifications.md

 ### A. Main Character

 The main character is a human.
-He moves thank's "zqsd" key of the AZERTY keyboard and "wasd" of the QWERTY keyboard.
-He can jump thank the space bar.
+He moves thank's "zqsd" key of the AZERTY keyboard and he can jump thank the space bar.
 He has a life bar of 100 at the beginning and he reload his life before and after each boss.

 ### B. Enemies